 A settlement agreement may also provide the answer to an issue you face at work.

 Never sign a settlement agreement without legal advice.
 If you’ve been given a settlement agreement at work, your employer must ensure you receive legal advice.
 If they fail to do this, the document will not be enforceable.
 If your employer has not offered this option, then be certain to raise this with them.
 Your employer would normally pay a contribution towards the costs of this legal advice, as it is in their interest to do so.

-As your solicitor we will advise on the terms and conditions of a proposed agreement but then go a step further to determine if you should have been issued with a settlement agreement in the first place.
+Our employment law specialist will advise on the terms and conditions of a proposed agreement but then go a step further to determine if you should have been issued with a settlement agreement in the first place.

 We look at the procedure that led to the termination of the contract and see if you have a chance to take your case to a tribunal instead.
 You may feel forced into a settlement agreement, if for example, you think you have experienced constructive or unfair dismissal.

 It is recommended to gather as much background information as you can.
 If this provides a strong basis for going to tribunal, we would weigh the potential award that may be made by the tribunal against the offer made to you by your employer.
 If the difference is significant, we will discuss with you the possibility of taking matters to a tribunal and/or attempt to negotiate an increased offer.

 At Kingsley Smith Solicitors, we will always listen to and address your concerns about the process, as well as explaining any legal jargon.